 "But I don't know anything about Ningan!
 He's just a convicted criminal that I'm paid to guard!"

 "It seems that you would know more than you think.
 I will fetch the pendulum and put you to sleep.
 Then, it is up to you to remind Ningan that he is still dreaming and get him back to the world of reality.
 But you had better hurry.
-By the looks of things, a terrible disaster is going to happen within both of these dreams and destroy his mind.
-This will force him to choose which dream to die in."
+By the looks of things, a terrible disaster is going to happen within this dream.
+If he fails to escape, he will be forced to die."

 "How much will it cost?" he asked stupidly.